 THE OWNERSHIP OF THE CEMETERY

-We cannot produce a comprehensive list of all the individuals and companies who have owned the Cemetery since 2000, but have listed those companies which we can identify from records.
-Some of the companies who can no longer be traced appear to have gone out of business, others may have changed their names.
+We cannot produce a comprehensive list of all the individuals and companies who have owned the Cemetery since 2000, but have listed an incomplete summary of those companies which we can identify from records.
+Some of the companies who can no longer be traced, appear to have gone out of business, others may have changed their names.
 Some transfers appear to be a change of company name with the same directors having control of both the old and new company.
-This has been seen since 2015/6 where a Mr Neil Vitale, Mr Sundeep Gohil and subsequently a Mr Nick Gerard managed the cemetery under different company names.
+This has been seen since 2015/6 where a Mr Neil Vitale, Mr Sundeep Gohil and subsequently, a Mr Nick Gerard managed the cemetery under different company names.
 The latest transfer in July 2019 appears to see the Cemetery pass into the ownership of Remembrance Parks Construction Ltd whose sole directors are believed to be Mr Nick Gerard and Ms Sharon Gerard.
 Apart from the arrangements between Mr Tony Walsh and Mr Colin Arkwright, the rest of this transfer information has been obtained from Companies House records.

 National Health Service Tony Walsh

 Tony Walsh Tony Walsh/ Colin Arkwright

 Tony Walsh/ Colin Arkwright Halongate Properties Ltd

 Broxburn Mount Ltd Remembrance Place Ltd

 Remembrance Place 2000 Ltd The Shrine Lancashire Ltd